ascend4/ascend4/DER.md

 The recommended implementation order is:

-1. preserve a high-level state/transition structure in the compiler and UI
+1. add selector declaration syntax while preserving selector structure for the UI
-2. lower that structure onto existing solver-side `WHEN` / `CASE` support
-3. add discrete non-real transition actions
+2. add `SWITCH TO` lowering on top of the existing backend
+3. exercise selector syntax on top of the now-working non-boolean reconfiguration path
-4. then refine priority and event-iteration rules once the basic models are executable
+4. then refine priority, actions, and inline-equation support once the basic models are executable

 ##### Why widened `REINIT(...)` is not enough

 Phase 1B intentionally stretched `REINIT(...)` further than either Modelica or gPROMS by also allowing discrete real event-memory targets.

-That still does **not** make it a full replacement for `REASSIGN`, because Phase 1B does not yet cover:

-- boolean state updates
-- integer selector updates
-- symbolic / enumerated mode updates
-- general discrete assignment semantics outside real-valued storage

-So the missing Phase 2 capability is not "resetting something discontinuously" in the abstract.
-The missing part is "changing named discrete state in a way that the source language can express directly and the UI can display intelligibly".
+That still does **not** make it a full replacement for a future `REASSIGN`-like syntax, because the missing Phase 2 capability is not merely "resetting something discontinuously".
+The missing part is "changing named discrete state in a way that the source language can express directly, that the backend can use to reconfigure active equations, and that the UI can display intelligibly".

 ##### What current syntax still cannot cover cleanly